Zedran/neng/README.md

 * Words are lower case (irrelevant if case transformation is requested)
 * Adjectives and adverbs are in their positive forms
 * Nouns are in their singular forms
-* Verbs are in their infinitive forms
+* Verbs are in their base forms

 | Symbol | Compatible with       | Package constant      | Description                |
 |:------:|:---------------------:|:----------------------|:---------------------------|